-I have audited the financial statements of the Carbon Fund prepared by the National Treasury Management Agency (the Agency) for the year ending 31 December 2017 as required under the provisions of section 5 of the Carbon Fund Act 2007.
-The financial statements comprise the fund account, the statement of financial position and the related notes, including a summary of significant accounting policies.
+I have audited the financial statements of the Carbon Fund prepared by the National Treasury Management Agency (the Agency) for the year ending 31 December 2018 as required under the provisions of section 5 of the Carbon Fund Act 2007.
+The financial statements comprise the statement of financial position, the fund account and the related notes, including a summary of significant accounting policies.